http://www.mistenergysystems.com

 Apparatus for generating steam, the apparatus including a

-source of liquid water, an injector in flow communication with
+source of liquid water, an injector in flow communication

-water undergoes a virtually instantaneous phase transition
+injected water undergoes a virtually instantaneous phase

 FIELD